 You should choose the topic for your empirical paper as soon as possible.
 Your empirical paper and presentation of it will determine your grade in the class.
 Ideally, you should have already: (1) identified the topic you want to write on, (2) found a faculty member that is interested in the topic and you, and (3) thought about how to make this empirical paper part of your dissertation.
 If you cannot find a topic or are having difficulty picking between a couple ideas you have, come and talk to me.
 The first step is to write a one page abstract on what you hope to accomplish in your empirical paper.
 A key aspect of this abstract will be addressing data availability, which can often limit what can be accomplished in one quarter.
 You will make a 10 minute presentation based on your abstract.
-It should be non-technical in the sense of describing what question you seek to address, how it fits into the literature (can overlap with your literature review paper), what data you are going to use, and the general modeling strategy you intend to employ.
-At the end of class you will make a 20 minute presentation which will be followed by 10 minutes of class discussion.
+It should be non-technical in the sense of describing what question you seek to address, how it fits into the literature (can overlap with a paper for another class but this needs to be formally noted in your abstract), what data you are going to use, and the general modeling strategy you intend to employ.
+At the end of class you will make a 20 minute presentation which is followed by 10 minutes of discussion.
 Class nominates a presentation scheduler.